Shocking AI Stories

 Q5: Should I pause AI adoption?

-A: No—proceed with caution.
-Start small, scale smart.
+A: No—proceed with warning.
+Start small, scale wise.

 Q6: How’s the U.S. responding legislatively?

-A: Bipartisan bills like the AI Accountability Act target high-risk uses.
+A: Bipartisan funds like the AI Accountability Act aim high-risk makes make use of of.

 Q7: Role of Big Tech in fixes?